rickstaa/thesis-stable-variable-impedance-learning/README.md

-# TU Delft - Report/Thesis Template
+# TU Delft - Thesis Stable Variable Impedance Learning

-This is the LATEX repository for my master Thesis into `Stability guarantees in variable impedance control for rigid robotics manipulators in contact with (semi)-rigid environments`.
+This repository contains the LATEX version of my literature study into `Stability guarantees in variable impedance control for rigid robotics manipulators in contact with (semi)-rigid environments`.